2025-09-25 Reference source : The Federal Assembly — The Swiss Parliament

 CEATE-N approved a revised Motion 25.3421 to enforce stricter national measures on PFAS.
 The motion aims to provide timely solutions for affected sectors, support agricultural operations, and balance environmental and economic considerations when defining PFAS limits.
 It emphasizes reducing PFAS production and use, especially where safer alternatives exist, while a minority of the committee advocates closer alignment with EU chemical legislation due to potential health and environmental concerns.

-In addition, CEATE-N supported retroactive compensation for PFAS-related site remediation under the OTAS fund, effective from April 1, 2025, aligning with provisions for other types of pollution under the Environmental Protection Act.
+In addition, CEATE-N supported retroactive compensation for PFAS-related site remediation.
+This would be financed under the OTAS fund, Switzerland’s federal fund for the remediation of contaminated sites, and take effect from April 1, 2025, aligning with provisions for other types of pollution under the Environmental Protection Act.

 Beyond PFAS, the committee discussed broader environmental and energy initiatives: